netdata/netdata/packaging/docker/README.md

       - /sys:/host/sys:ro
 ```

+Some of the bind-mounts are optional depending on how you use Netdata:

-If you don't want to use the apps.plugin functionality, you can remove the mounts of `/etc/passwd` and `/etc/group`
+* If you don't want to use the apps.plugin functionality, you can remove the mounts of `/etc/passwd` and `/etc/group`
   (they are used to get proper user and group names for the monitored host) to get slightly better security.

+* Most modern linux distos supply `/etc/os-release` although some older distros only supply `/etc/lsb-release`.
+If
+  this is the case you can change the line above that mounts the file inside the container to
+  `-v /etc/lsb-release:/host/etc/lsb-release:ro`.

+* If your host is virtualized then Netdata cannot detect it from inside the container and will output the wrong
+  metadata (e.g. on `/api/v1/info` queries).
+You can fix this by setting a variable that overrides the detection
+  using, e.g. `--env VIRTUALIZATION=VirtualBox`.

 Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
 Read
 about the information collected, and learn how to-opt, on our [anonymous statistics](../../docs/anonymous-statistics.md)